Meta (Facebook): Software Engineer Levels

 • E3 (Software Engineer): The total compensation typically starts in the lower six-figure range but varies based on location and other factors.

-• E4 to E5: These levels see a significant jump, with total compensation moving into the mid to high six-figure range.
+• E4 to E5: These levels significantly jump, with total compensation moving into the mid to high six-figure range.

-Remember, these figures are indicative and can fluctuate based on market conditions, individual performance, and negotiation.
+Remember, these figures are indicative and fluctuate based on market conditions, individual performance, and negotiation.
 Meta is known for offering competitive packages to attract and retain top talent.
-It’s also important to consider other factors such as work-life balance, career development opportunities, and company culture when evaluating a job offer.
+It’s also essential to consider factors such as work-life balance, career development opportunities, and company culture when evaluating a job offer.

 LevelBase SalaryStock Options (/yr)Bonus (avg)Total Compensation (Estimated)